LucidLunacy/sysplorer/README.md

 getBlockHash: { version: '>=2.2.0' },
 ```

-7. Start up both MongoDB and Syscoin QT (or syscoind).

-8. In a terminal enter the command:
+7. In a terminal enter the command:
 ```
 npm install -g @angular/cli
 ```

-9. Navigate to the top-level of the project directory in a terminal and enter the following command:
+8. Navigate to the top-level of the project directory in a terminal and enter the following command:
 ```
 ng build
 ```

+9. Start up both MongoDB and Syscoin QT (or syscoind).

-10. Once this has completed type the next command to start the server:
+10. In the top-level of the project directory type the next command to start the server:
 ```
 node server.js
 ```